gchantura/AIB/docs/ARCHITECTURE.md

 ### Decision 1: SvelteKit as the sole UI framework
 Rationale: Already in place.
 SvelteKit provides SSR, form actions, and API routes in one coherent system.
 No need to introduce a separate backend framework.

-### Decision 2: Hybrid persistence — Supabase for workspace, local JSON for the rest
+### Decision 2: Supabase as the sole persistence layer
-Rationale: Workspace data (events, tasks, notes, projects) is persisted in Supabase tables with RLS, enabling durability across restarts and future multi-device sync.
-All other entity kinds (research, automations, learning, audit log, conversations, notifications, etc.) remain in the local atomic JSON store at `.jarvis/workspace.json`.
-The `snapshot()` function merges both sources so callers see a unified `JarvisData` object.
+Rationale: All workspace data — events, tasks, notes, projects, research, automations, learning, audit log, memories, approvals, rollbacks, conversations, model runs, notifications, briefings, execution metrics, improvement proposals, and upgrade plans — is persisted in 20 Supabase tables with RLS enabled.
+The local JSON store (`.jarvis/workspace.json`) has been completely removed.
+The `snapshot()` function loads all collections from Supabase in a single parallel batch.
+Only SMTP settings remain in a local file (`.jarvis/settings.json`).

 ### Decision 3: Provider abstraction before first model call
 Rationale: Hardcoding Anthropic, OpenAI, or Ollama creates lock-in.
 The router pattern allows switching providers per task without changing application code.